Zhang-Jiaxuan/DI-OO/README.md

    ​	`python build_space.py --dataset "Supreme" --mv_prob 0.3 --mv_type systematic`

-2. Using the DI-OO system to impute the missing dataset based on the downstream model
+2. Using the DI-OO system to impute the incomplete dataset based on the downstream model

    We provide examples of two downstream models, i.e. DI-OO_CNN.py and DI-OO_MLP.py